rafaelrinaldi/fla2swf/README.md

-# publish-all
+# publish-flash
-Handy shell script that helps you to publish multiple FLA files in a batch.
+Handy script to help you publish a batch of .fla files.

 ---
 ### Usage

-Publishing all FLA files inside a folder:
+Publishing all .fla files inside a folder:

     sh publish_all.sh folder

-Publishing specific FLA files:
+Publishing specific .fla files:

     sh publish_all.sh folder/foo.fla folder/bar.fla

-Publishing all FLA files from a folder and a few specific items:
+Publishing all .fla files from a folder plus a few specific items:

 	sh publish_all.sh foo/ bar/foo.fla bar/bar.fla